I am a researcher in Computer Science; my research topic is distributed

 répartis, Distributed Object Systems)

-I am a member of the board of Société
+I am a member of the Program Committee of EuroSys 2020 and previously of

 Informatique de France, the French learned society in Informatics.